How to Install ImageMagick on Ubuntu 22.04 or 20.04

 sudo apt install libpng-dev libjpeg-dev libtiff-dev

-The easiest and most recommended way to install it is using the APT package manager for the average user.
-If this works correctly, stick with it and do not try to install the source method, as it will complicate things more than you need.
+The easiest and most recommended way for the average user to install ImageMagick is through the APT package manager.
+If this works correctly, stick with it; do not try to install the source method, as it will complicate things more than you need.

 sudo apt install imagemagick

-And that is it; for alternative installation methods, check out the next section on how to compile ImageMagick.
+And that is it; for alternative installation methods, see the next section on compiling ImageMagick.

 The alternate installation method involves cloning the ImageMagick GIT repository and compiling the application.
 This option is not suitable for the average user.
 However, follow these steps to utilize the source version to access the latest or a specific older release.

-Before proceeding with this installation method, you must ensure that you have GIT installed on your system.
-You can check this by running the following command in the terminal.
+Before proceeding with this installation method, you must ensure that GIT is installed on your system.
+You can check this by running the following command in the terminal:

 git --version